-The leading edge, high-performance ACE Open Water Racing Shell and Echo Open Water Shell are bult to win open water competitions.
-Piercing or punching through chop, picking up energy from following seas and wakes with no planning – and enabling racers to put full-pressure-on and accelerate past the competition in rough water conditions.
+The leading edge, high-performance ACE Open Water Racing Shell and Echo Open Water Shell are built to win open water competitions.
+Echo Rowing racers punch through chop, pick-up speed from following seas and swells and put full-pressure-on to accelerate past the competition in all water conditions.
 Results speak for themselves.
 Echo Rowers WIN!

 Echo Rower Paul Pugliese from Greenwich CT won 1st Place - 20 mile open water - 27th annual Blackburn Challenge, July 20, 2013

 2014 Open Water Races & Recreation Class Events